JeffDeCola/my-cheat-sheets/development/operating-systems/linux/dns-cheat-sheet/README.md

 nslookup ubuntu.com
 ```

-## PROGRAM - RESOLVCONF PROGRAM
+### RESOLVCONF (An App used by Ubuntu and Debian)

-Used by ubuntu and debian.
+Used by ubuntu and debian to "edit your resolve.conf".

 The service file is `/lib/systemd/system/resolvconf.service`.